-Distribution of family incomes – gini index
+Distribution of family incomes – GINI index

 Land in Brazil is said to be largely in the hands of a few wealthy families.

-In the two largest cities, Rio de Janeiro and Sao Paulo, a third of the people, it is said, live in slums.
+2012: n the two largest cities, Rio de Janeiro and Sao Paulo, a third of the people, it is said, live in slums.

 Military expenditures as a percentage of GDP

 In 2013, 15.7% of population was involved in agriculture – high compared to the more highly industrialized countries, which are typically between 2 and 3 percent.

 2012: A net loss of 0.09 persons per 1,000 population per year

 2000 census: white 53.7%, mulatos 38.5%, black 6.2%.
 Others are Japanese, Arab Amerindian, 0.9%

 2000 census: nominally Roman Catholic, 73.6%, Protestant 15.4 %, Spiritualist 1.3%, Bantu/voodoo 0.3%, none 7.4%

 South America.
 Brazil is 8,456,510 square kilometers of land compared to 9,161,923 square kilometers for the United States.